Matthew Carter: Typefaces

-Besides Carter's commercially released fonts, many of his designs have been privately commissioned for companies for their own use.
-These include work for Le Monde, The New York Times, Time, The Washington Post, the Boston Globe, Wired, and Newsweek.
-Some of these fonts would later be released commercially.
+Besides Carter's commercially released typefaces, many of his designs have been privately commissioned for companies for their own use.
+These include work for Le Monde, The New York Times, Time, The Washington Post, The Boston Globe, Wired, and Newsweek.
+Some of these typefaces would later be released commercially.
 An example of this is Roster, which is based on a smaller family created under the name of Wrigley for Sports Illustrated magazine, and Stilson, originally proprietary to The Washington Post and named 'Postoni'.

-Seven of Carter's typefaces are in the permanent collection of the Museum of Modern Art.
-MoMA acquired these in 2011.
+Seven of Carter's typefaces—Bell Centennial, Big Caslon, ITC Galliard, Mantinia, Miller, Verdana and Walker—have been in the permanent collection of the Museum of Modern Art since 2011.
 The typefaces were displayed in the MoMA's Standard Deviations exhibition of 2011–12.
-The seven typefaces are Bell Centennial, Big Caslon, ITC Galliard, Mantinia, Miller, Verdana and Walker.